Skip to main content

 Main

-IEC 60825-1 is applicable to the safety of laser products emitting laser radiation in the wavelength range of 180 nm to 1 mm.
+IEC 60825-1 applies to the safety of laser products emitting laser radiation in the wavelength range of 180 nm to 1 mm.
 Although lasers exist which emit at wavelengths less than 180 nm (within the vacuum ultraviolet), these are not included in the scope of IEC 60825-1 since the laser beam normally must be enclosed in an evacuated enclosure, and, therefore, the potential optical radiation hazards are inherently minimal.

 A laser product may consist of a single laser with or without a separate power supply or may incorporate one or more lasers in a complex optical, electrical, or mechanical system.
 Typically, laser products are used for the demonstration of physical and optical phenomena, materials processing, data reading and storage, transmission and display of information, etc. Such systems have found use in industry, business, entertainment, research, education, medicine and consumer products.